 This is me giving up on the rest of the drawing because I felt I screwed up the faces.
 So I just made a rough outline of her body and called it a day.

 That was one of those defining moments where I realized what kind of person I was.
-I didn’t care about myself enough to get out of a ticket.
-I wouldn’t have felt good getting out of a ticket.
-Everyone else feels good getting out of a ticket.
-Something must be wrong with me.
+I didn’t care about myself enough to get out of a ticket nor would I have felt good getting out of a ticket.
+Everyone else feels good getting out of a ticket so something must be wrong with me.

 Calling it postpartum depression sounds too feminine.
 And hormonally imbalanced.
 It sounds way more hip to say I have an existential crisis.